proofgeist/Paw-FileMakerInsertFromURLCodeGenerator/README.md

 Big props to Brian for doing the heavy lifting :).

 ## Copyright & Licensing
-This is an open source project brought to you from the proof dev kitchen.
+This is an open source project (MIT License) brought to you by the proof dev Kitchen.
 Help us make it better.